tsgates/arch-wiki-markdown/wiki/Odbc.md

 ====

   ------------------------ ------------------------ ------------------------
-  [Tango-go-next.png]      This article or section  [Tango-go-next.png]
+  [Tango-two-arrows.png]   This article or section  [Tango-two-arrows.png]
                            is a candidate for
-                           moving to Open Database
+                           merging with Open
-                           Connectivity.
+                           Database Connectivity.
                            Notes: please use the
                            second argument of the
                            template to provide more